RubyLane/rltest/README.md

 * `+` - nonblank
 The matched value must be nonblank.
 * `!+` - blank
-The matched value must be blank.
-An element/attribute must exist and be blank for this check to pass.
+The matched value must be blank if it exists.
+To check that something exists and is blank, use multiple checks.
 * `&....` - subst value
 The expectation value is expanded with `subst`, with the result checked for a match as an ordinary glob.
 This is useful when you need to pull